hachyderm/community/community.hachyderm.io/content/en/docs/account-types/influencer-accounts.md

 We draw the line between "personal brand" and "corporate account".
 The latter would need to adhere to our [corporate account](../corporate-accounts/) policy.

-In short if you are representing yourself you should be fine to self promote on Hachyderm.
+In short, if you are representing yourself, then you should be fine to self promote on Hachyderm.
 If your content is close to one of our other account types, and potentially not only your own personal brand and/or there's high overlap between your personal brand being a "brand-brand", please reach out to